anthonysecco/ford-transit-door-interface/README.md

 ### Connecting the High Spec Connector

 Open the glovebox and empty it of contents.
 Push in the sides so the glovebox falls forward exposing the innards of the what's behind the dash.
 On the right side you'll find the High Spec connector and the butt connector.
 Remove the latch and the butt connector.
 Insert the wiring harness connector and pull the latch closed.
 You're now connected to the van.
-Now for power.

 ### Powering the Shelly